FIFA 22 ratings: Aubameyang, Partey, Saka & Arsenal's best players revealed

 Aubemeyang is, unsurprisingly, Arsenal's highest-rated player, as the pacey forward checks in with an 85-rated card.

-Just behind him is the duo of Bernd Leno and Partey at 83, with Lacazette and Martin Odegaard check in at 82 after the latter completed a permanent move to the club this summer.
+Just behind him is the duo of Bernd Leno and Partey at 83, while Lacazette and Martin Odegaard bag 82s after the latter completed a permanent move to the club this summer.